BOSC 2026 Panels

 Sponsoring BOSC

-Sponsorships from companies and non-profit organizations help to defray some of our costs and enable us to provide free registration for some conference participants, offer honorariums to keynote speakers, and cover other expenses.
+Sponsorships from companies and non-profit organizations help enable us to provide free registration for some conference participants, offer honorariums to keynote speakers, and cover other expenses.
+Sponsors gain increased visibility and trust across the open source and open science ecosystem.

 Interested in sponsoring BOSC?